Newton & Campbell Law P.A.

 Newton & Campbell Law P.A. is located at 111 Sharpe Street Anderson, South Carolina 29621 and can be reached at (864) 965-9148.
 If you are visiting Newton & Campbell Law P.A. on your mobile device please find the call button at the bottom of your screen.

-Newton & Campbell Law is only 16.3 miles from The Clemson University Campus in beautiful downtown Anderson.
+Newton & Campbell Law is only 20 minutes from The Clemson University Campus in Anderson, SC.
 Our Law Firm provides private parking to protect your privacy.
 A DUI charge in Clemson presents unique challenges for the accused.
-First, it is important to understand that both The City of Clemson and Clemson University have separate police departments and each has it's own individual court venue and prosecuting attorneys.
+First, it is important to understand that both The City of Clemson and Clemson University have separate police departments and each has its own individual court venue and prosecuting attorneys.
 This can be especially confusing for students and out of town visitors who are charged with driving under the influence while visiting Clemson.
+The Greenville News recently published a great article on this subject (link below).

 Clemson DUI Lawyer Travis Newton will answer these questions and address the facts of your individual case.
 If you have been charged with Driving Under the Influence in Clemson South Carolina call DUI Lawyer Travis A. Newton for a free confidential consultation at (864) 965-9148.
 If you are visiting Newton & Campbell Law P.A. on your mobile device please find the call button at the bottom of your screen.